cramertj/impl-trait-goals/0000-impl-trait-type-alias.md

 synonyms for a type.
 In the example above, `Foo` is a synonym for `i32`.
-The difference between `impl Trait` type aliases and regular type aliases is that `impl Trait` type aliases hide their concrete type from other modules.
+The difference between `impl Trait` type aliases and regular type aliases is that `impl Trait` type aliases hide their concrete type from other modules (but not submodules).
 Only the `impl Trait` signature is exposed:

 ```rust